lingyuqing11/RIDL-and-ZombieLoad/README.md

 ### Variant 1 (Linux only)

 Variant 1 is the fastest, easiest and most stable variant for a privileged attacker (i.e., it requires root privileges).
 Hence, except for testing, this is especially useful for attacks on SGX or for attacks on virtual machines.

 ##### Run

+For this variant, KASLR and KPTI have to be disabled.
+This can be achieved by providing `nopti nokaslr` to the kernel command line.
+Then, run the attacker on one hyperthread as root: `sudo taskset -c 3 ./leak`

+### Variant 1b (Linux only)

+Simple modification to `Variant 1` to leak a whole string passing in line fill buffers.

+##### Run

+For this variant, KASLR and KPTI have to be disabled.
+This can be achieved by providing `nopti nokaslr` to the kernel command line.
+Then, run the attacker on one hyperthread as root: `sudo taskset -c 3 ./leak`

+### Variant 1c (Linux only)

+Still a modification of the first variant, but using Domino's bytes, leaking a nibble at a time, to enhance precision of the leak.
+Most of the time error free with comparable performance of `Variant 1c`.

+##### Run